mateo-patino/linear-utils/README.md

 Contributions and pull requests are welcome, especially in these areas:

-- Evaluator implementation and result formatting
 - Linear algebra algorithms: determinant, inverse, and RREF
-- Semantic analysis for dimensions propagated through nested expressions
+- Semantic analysis for dimensions propagated through nested expressions (search for NEEDSWORK tags)
-- Parser and lexer edge-case coverage
+- Parser and lexer edge-case coverage (I've extensively tested these but more tests are welcome)
+- A pretty printing module for displaying matrices to the terminal.
+This is the last module of the main program, which I have yet to start working on.
 - Cross-platform testing and memory-safety improvements
 - Documentation, examples, and CLI usability